SakshiBajare13/SQl-Project/README.md

-# SQl-Project
+# SQL-Project
 A Grocery Store Management System is an SQL-based project that manages products,customers,suppliers,sales and inventory.It uses relational tables,keys,and queries to handle daily grocery operations efficiently and generate useful reports for stock and sales.

 ## 🎯OBJECTIVES:
-    1. To design a normalized rocery store database.
+    - To design a normalized rocery store database.
-    2. To manage product stock and inventory.
+    - To manage product stock and inventory.
-    3. To record customer purchases and billing details.
+    - To record customer purchases and billing details.
-    4. To track supplier and purchase information
+    - To track supplier and purchase information
-    5. To generate useful business reports using SQL quaries.
+    - To generate useful business reports using SQL quaries.

 ## 🧱DATABASE MODULES
     1. Supplier Table     : Stors supplier details and purchase information.